 The most important question then is how it feels in warmer weather, especially if you’re a hot sleeper who really wants to try a weighted blanket.
 I definitely think it’s more breathable and cooler than the microfleece Gravity blanket.
 But it’s not cooling, just to be pedantic once again.

-Compared to other weighted blankets I’ve tried this year, I think the Bearaby and the Baloo are even more breathable.
+Compared to other weighted blankets I’ve tested this past year, I think the Bearaby and the Baloo are even more breathable.
 The Gravity blanket is better than the Luxome, the Layla, Weighted Evolution, YnM, and Quility, for example.

 So on balance, I personally prefer the cooling cover as I’m a naturally hot sleeper.
 But my wife, in contrast, prefers the soft cozy feel of the signature Gravity blanket.
 So really, it’s down to you and your choice.

 Generation 3 Gravity blanket with an upgraded zipper system